IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **Acceptance Criteria:**
 Given a new chat session,
-When the user starts the chat,
+When the chatbot greets the user (UX Journey 1),
-Then a prompt appears asking the user to select their role (e.g., Worker, Supplier, Project Manager).
-And a list of predefined roles is presented as clickable options.
-And upon selection, the chosen role is clearly displayed to the user.
+Then it displays a message: "To provide the most relevant information, please select your role:".
+And interactive buttons are shown: `[Construction Worker]`, `[Supplier]`, `[Project Manager]`.
+And clicking a button sets the user context.

 **Prerequisites:** Story 2.2.a
-**Technical Notes:** Use shadcn/ui components for selection (e.g., radio buttons, dropdown).
-The UI should be a set of buttons presented within the chatbot's initial greeting message, as shown in `ux-showcase.html`.
+**Technical Notes:**
+- Create `components/RoleSelector.tsx`.
+- Use `Button` component from shadcn/ui.

 ### Story 3.2: Pass User Role to Backend